aframevr/aframe/docs/core/asset-management-system.md

 Thus, since we block entity initialization on assets, by the time entities load, all assets will have been already fetched.
-As long as we define `<a-asset-item>`s, and the entity is fetching files using some form `THREE.XHRLoader`, then caching will automatically work.
+As long as we define `<a-asset-item>`s, and the entity is fetching files using some form `THREE.FileLoader`, then caching will automatically work.

-## Accessing the `XHRLoader` and Cache
+## Accessing the `FileLoader` and Cache

-To access the three.js `XHRLoader` if we want to listen more closely:
+To access the three.js `FileLoader` if we want to listen more closely:

 ```js
 console.log(document.querySelector('a-assets').fileLoader);